privoit/emr-hail/readme.md

 ## Deployment Guide
+_Note:  You will require elevated IAM privileges in AWS, ideally AdministratorAccess, to follow these steps_

-To deploy this Hail on EMR, follow these steps:
+To deploy Hail on EMR, follow these steps:

 1. Log into your AWS account, and access the CloudFormation console